TLDR

 I worked in the Mid to High-fidelity stage for the majority of this process because I was working within Duolingo’s brand guidelines.

-Expanding streaks to more specific progress, like vocab or minutes learned.
+• I changed the streak feature by adding more specific measures of progress, like vocab or minutes learned.

 User Flow: look up word using translation widget